R2333333/studyNotes/OS(from: Operation Systems: Three Easy Pices).md

 	SJF: Shortest jobs first
 		Not to run the jobs to completion, and when new jobs come, compute the running time of the all remaining jobs, and then run the job wit shortest time to complete.

+      STCF: Shortest time-to-completion first
+          For SJF, when a time-consuming job is running and then comes a short job, it cannot switch to the shorter job, which means the average turnaroud time will rise.
+In STCF, it can puse the longer job and switch to the shorter one.

 	A New Matric: Response Time

 		Response Time: The time from when a job come to its first run